 - Official Warning

 - Reprimand

 - Social Probation

 - Restitution

 - Suspension by Teacher

-- Emergency/Summary Suspension
+- Emergency / Summary Suspension

 - Disciplinary Suspension

 - Disciplinary Probation

 - Expulsion

-The definition, process and implication of each of these are detailed in the District's procedures on "Student Conduct and Discipline (§5300)," available in the Student Development Office (Room 1425/ 1426), the Vice President of Student Services Office (Room 433), and the Counseling Office (Building 400).
+The definition, process and implication of each of these are detailed in the District's procedures on "Student Conduct and Discipline (§5300)," available in the Student Development Office (Room 1425/1426), the Dean of Students Office, and the Counseling Office (Building 400).

-Student Disciplinary Procedures: The Vice President of Student Services administers the disciplinary procedures and is authorized to take appropriate action, subject to the approval of the Superintendent/President and the Governing Board as required in the current District policies and procedures.
+Student Disciplinary Procedures: The Vice President of Student Services or designee administers the disciplinary procedures and is authorized to take appropriate action, subject to the approval of the Superintendent/President and the Governing Board as required in the current District policies and procedures.
 Disciplinary action taken under these procedures may be taken regardless of anticipated, pending, or completed civil or criminal proceedings arising out of the same act or event.

-Copies of the District's current procedures on "Student Conduct and Discipline (§5300)" are available free, upon request, from the Vice President of Student Services Office (Room 443).
+Copies of the District's current procedures on

+"Student Conduct and Discipline (§5300)" are available free, upon request, from the Vice President of Student Services Office (Room 443).